-I use rescued textiles, objects, drawings, text, and natural and digital materials to weave together a rich and complex practice that explores themes of fragility, repair, sustainability, powerlessness and legacy.
+I use rescued textiles, objects, drawings, text, and natural and digital materials to weave together a practice that explores themes of fragility, repair, sustainability, powerlessness and legacy.
 My works give voice and artistic solace to the silenced and overlooked in society: survivors, unknown poets, deceased mothers.
-Simple objects such as sticks and used wooden bowls are given new life.
+Simple objects such as sticks and old wooden bowls are wrapped, traced and given new life.
 I champion the humble and the frayed, and rescue the discarded remnants of a throw-away world.

 Used textiles–rescued from becoming landfill–are a deeply poetic starting point.
 The ragged strength of these worn fabrics forms the basis for large-scale installations, collage, drawings, objects and social practice.
 Cloth and thread as metaphor is a recurring motif.
 Thread becomes line and cloth becomes paint.